 Apple has attempted to best protect user data privacy by drawing fire from law enforcers by planning to allow automatic encryption.
 This will close a security leak which allows police to access suspects’ iPhones.
 Apple are putting privacy first here, even to the extent that some argue it compromises national security.

-What else do you need to know about Apple privacy policy issues?
+What else do you need to know about Apple's privacy policy issues?

 Apple’s App Store Review Guidelines also mention permission and data use and sharing in 5.1, many of which are requirements under the GDPR, particularly in terms of gaining prior consent from users before collecting their data, clearly setting out how any user data will be used and how a user can easily withdraw consent, but also setting out the following:

-- Data minimisation: Only data necessary for the core functionality of an app should be collected and used and should only be used for the purpose it was collected.
-The out-of-process picker or a share sheet should be used where possible rather than full access to protected resources (for example, photos, contacts, calendar).
+- Data minimisation: Only data necessary for the core functionality of an app should be collected and used, and should only be used for the purpose for which it was collected.
+The out-of-process picker or a share sheet should be used where possible, rather than full access to protected resources (for example, photos, contacts, calendar).

-- Access: Consent of users must be gained and respected, not overstepped.
-Users should not be manipulated into giving consent and if consent is not given you might instead consider an alternative (for example, if no consent is given to saving payment details, allow for these to be input manually).
+- Access: Users' consent must be gained and respected, not overstepped.
+Users should not be manipulated into giving consent.
+If permission is not given, you may consider an alternative approach (for example, if no consent is given to save payment details, allow these to be input manually).

-- Signing in to an account: Unless there are a great deal of account-based features allow users to use the app without a log-in.
-If core app functionality is not linked to a specific social network, you must provide access without a login or via another mechanism.
-The app must also allow a user to revoke social network credentials and from within the app, block data between the app and social network.
-An app cannot store credentials or tokens to social networks off of the device and may only use those credentials or tokens to directly connect to the social network from the app, while the app is in use.
+- Signing in to an account: Unless there are a great deal of account-based features, users can use the app without a login.
+If core app functionality is not linked to a specific social network, you must provide access without requiring a login or via an alternative mechanism.
+The app must also allow users to revoke their social network credentials and, from within the app, block data exchange between the app and the social network.
+An app cannot store credentials or tokens for social networks on the device and may only use those credentials or tokens to directly connect to the social network from the app while it is in use.

-- Data use and sharing: Unless otherwise permitted by law consent must be gained before collecting, processing or sharing personal data of users.
+- Data use and sharing: Unless otherwise permitted by law, consent must be gained before collecting, processing or sharing personal data of users.
 Data can only be used for the purpose it was collected unless consent has been given for the change of purpose or legislation specifically allows for it.
-Data collected from apps can only be shared with third parties to improve an app or advertising so long as this is compliant, information about what other apps are installed on a user’s device is not permitted for this purpose for your own use or that of a third party.
-You cannot use information from an individual user’s device (for example, contacts or photos) to build a database of contacts for you or any third party, contact may only be made on this basis after explicit consent by the individual user being contacted.
+Data collected from apps can only be shared with third parties to improve an app or for advertising purposes, as long as this is compliant.
+However, information about other apps installed on a user’s device is not permitted for this purpose, for your use, or the use of a third party.
+You cannot use information from an individual user’s device (for example, contacts or photos) to build a database of contacts for you or any third party; contact may only be made on this basis after explicit consent by the individual user being contacted.

 Anybody who sells or distributes their apps on the App Store will no doubt see this as a hoop to jump through.
 Getting an app onto the App Store is already no mean feat, but anybody selling or distributing apps will have to add a privacy policy to their distributed app (or update their terms) to not only cover GDPR compliance but to reflect Apple's App Store Review Guidelines.
-This means, new content will not get released through the App Store if it is not submitted with the right legal documents and uncompliant Apps could start being removed.
+This means that new content will not be released through the App Store if it is not submitted with the correct legal documents, and non-compliant Apps could start being removed.